 A “trusted contact person” is a person that you authorize your brokerage firm to contact if your broker has a reasonable belief that your account may be exposed to possible financial exploitation or fraud.

-Investors should identify a close family member or friend at least 18 years old for this role.
-Although the addition of a trusted contact person is not required to open an account, it’s highly recommended for all accounts (unless it’s an institutional account).
-Additionally, investors may choose different contact persons for various accounts or use the same person for all accounts.
+Investors should identify a close family member or friend who is at least 18 years old for this role.
+Although naming a trusted contact person is not required to open an account, it’s strongly recommended for most accounts (institutional accounts are the main exception).
+Investors can also:

 The firm should reach out to the trusted contact person if exploitation, fraud, or diminished capacity is suspected.
-While general privacy rules prohibit divulging non-public information to third parties without trading authorization, FINRA rules allow for some information to be disclosed to this person.
+Normally, privacy rules prohibit sharing non-public information with third parties without trading authorization.
+However, FINRA rules allow limited disclosure to a trusted contact person.
 According to a FINRA FAQ on this topic:

 The [firm] or [representative] is authorized to contact the trusted contact and disclose information about the customer’s account to address possible financial exploitation, to confirm the specifics of the customer’s current contact information, health status, or the identity of any legal guardian, executor, trustee or holder of a power of attorney